HsiangHung/Machine_Learning_Note/Statistics/hypothesis_test/README.md

 ![](images/Z_T_test.png)

-Even though population is not skewed but if sample size is large (`n > 30`), we can still use t-test due to central limit theorem.
+Even though population is not skewed but if sample size is large (`n > 30`), we can still use t-test due to central limit theorem [[Javier Fernandez]][From the Central Limit Theorem to the Z- and t-distributions], [[Jonathan Bartlett]][The t-test and robustness to non-normality].
 However, if small sample size, we can use boostrapping to generate boostrapping distribution and evaluate the confidence interval [Coursera-Bootstrapping](https://www.coursera.org/learn/inferential-statistics-intro/lecture/u3k1n/bootstrapping).

 ## Chi-Square or T test?